 At the end of class each day, you will have a five-minute reflection question.
 You will be required to incorporate what we discussed in class that day into the reflection question.
 Each reflection is worth 2 points.
-Your lowest two reflection grades will be dropped.
+Your two lowest grades will be dropped.